-Prerequisites: COMPASS Reading = 82 or ASSET Reading = 43 or ACS 108 ≥ "C" concurrent enrollment allowed Corequisites: None 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours dents' reading speeds (at a minimum) with no loss in comprehension.
+2 Credits Level | Prerequisites: COMPASS Reading = 82 or ASSET Reading = 43 or ACS 108 may enroll concurrently 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements:None

+Designed to improve reading rates, this course may double students' reading speeds (at a minimum) with no loss in comprehension.
 Students also learn a variety of techniques that enable them to vary their reading speed according to the material and their specific purpose.
+For other reading courses, look under Reading (REA).